google/fully-homomorphic-encryption/transpiler/README.md

 bazel run //transpiler/examples/hangman:hangman_client
 ```

-This will automatically build the core FHE C++ Transpiler library, which may
+This will automatically build the core FHE C++ Transpiler toolchain, which may
 take a long time (i.e., over an hour) when building the first time.
 Once the
 demo is running, a game of
 [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) will be playable,